- Personal Health Information & Self-Help

 Now That You Have the FLU...Keep the germs to yourself.

-If you've ever had the dreaded Flu Virus, you need no reminders, as to how totally wretched, this illness is.
-Just the memory, brings on a moan and the shivers.......and paranoia, don't touch me, stay away, cover your mouth, I'm leaving.
+If you've ever had the dreaded Flu Virus, you need no reminders, as to how totally wretched this illness is.
+Just the memory brings on a moan and the shivers....with a bit of paranoia, don't touch me, stay away, cover your mouth, I'm leaving.

 During the height of the Flu season, the common courtesy greeting, "How are you,? takes on a much more desperate tone.